Sign In / Sign Out

 Q: What is a DARS report and how do I get one?

-Q: Is there a suggested plan if I want to graduate in 4 years?
+Q: Is there a suggested plan if I want to graduate in four years?

-A: You should consult the list of critical requirements and Major Maps to help you graduate in a timely manner.
+A: You should consult the major maps for your degree program to help you graduate in a timely manner.

 Q: When can I transfer from a community college and what do I need to do?